talorlik/ldap-2fa-on-k8s/application/README.md

   - `target-type`: IP or instance
   - `listen-ports`: HTTP/HTTPS ports
   - `ssl-redirect`: HTTPS redirect
 - Note: `group.name` and `certificate-arn` are configured in IngressClassParams, not in Ingress annotations

 The actual ALB is created automatically by EKS Auto Mode when the Helm chart creates Ingress resources that reference the IngressClass.

 ### 4. Storage Configuration

-Creates a StorageClass and the Helm chart creates a new PVC using that StorageClass:
+Creates a StorageClass and the Helm chart creates a new PVC using that
+StorageClass:

 - **StorageClass**: Created by this Terraform configuration (`kubernetes_storage_class_v1` resource)
   - Name: `${prefix}-${region}-${storage_class_name}-${env}`
   - Provisioner: `ebs.csi.eks.amazonaws.com`
   - Volume binding mode: `WaitForFirstConsumer`
   - Encryption: Configurable via `storage_class_encrypted` variable
-  - Volume type: Configurable via `storage_class_type` variable (gp2, gp3, io1, io2, etc.)
+  - Volume type: Configurable via `storage_class_type` variable (gp2, gp3, io1,
+  io2, etc.)
   - Can be set as default StorageClass via `storage_class_is_default` variable
 - **PVC**: Created by the Helm chart using the StorageClass
   - **Storage Size**: 8Gi (configurable in Helm values)
   - **Access Mode**: ReadWriteOnce
   - The Helm chart creates a new PVC, it does not reuse an existing PVC from backend infrastructure

 ### 5. Network Policies

 The `modules/network-policies/` module creates Kubernetes Network Policies to secure internal cluster communication:

 - **Namespace-wide Policy**: Applies to all pods in the `ldap` namespace
 - **Secure Ports Only**: Allows communication only on encrypted ports (443, 636, 8443)
+- **Cross-Namespace Communication**: Services in other namespaces can access the LDAP service on secure ports
 - **DNS Resolution**: Allows DNS queries for service discovery
 - **External Access**: Allows HTTPS/HTTP egress for external API calls (2FA providers, etc.)
 - **Implicit Deny**: All other ports are implicitly denied by default

 This ensures that even if a pod is compromised, it can only communicate on secure, encrypted ports within the cluster.
+Cross-namespace communication is enabled to allow services in other namespaces to securely access the LDAP service using LDAPS (port 636).

 ## Module Structure